MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 }
 ```

 Now let's go back to the test.
-In this happy case's setup auth function, we
+In this happy case's `setupAuth` function, we
 just call `addAuthorization()` with the following arguments: `t`, `request`,
 `tokenMaker`, then the `authorizationTypeBearer` constant.
 We can use any
 `username` here, let's say "user" and the token valid duration, let's say